-The improvement to the Tone River and the Ara River flowing through the Kanto Plain was initiated in 1793-1853 AD (Figs 4.1, 4.5, and 4.6) [7].
-The area of farmland by restricting the area of flooding was increased and the flood-control works to transport floodwater to the Tone River and Ara River was used.
-Tadatsugu Ina (1550-1610), chief retainer of General Tokugawa, supervised the exploitation of the Tone River.
-His technique, termed the Kanto or Ina method, involved the use of natural landforms, the strengthening of natural levees, the construction of reservoirs, dispersal of the force of the flood, and protection of important sites by the construction of low-crown levees.
+General Ieyasu Tokugawa (1793-1853 AD) initiated improvements to the Tone and Arakawa rivers (Figure 1) when he established the Tokugawa Shogunate in Edo (present-day Tokyo).
+He increased the area of farm land by restricting the area of flooding and used flood-control works to transport floodwater to the Tone and Arakawa rivers.
+Tadatsugu Ina (1550-1610), chief retainer of General Ieyasu Tokugawa, supervised the exploitation of the Tone River.
+His technique, termed the Kanto or Ina method, involved the use of natural landforms, the strengthening of natural levees, the construction of reservoirs, dispersal of the force of the flood, and protection of important sites by the construction of low crown levees.
 His approach to flood control was to tolerate minor damage due to partial flooding because sediment deposited by the floodwaters provided fertilizer for agricultural land.
 In this way, rivers and their immediate environment were able to live close together.
 Consequently, the population of Japan grew from 10,000,000 to 30,000,000 during the period 1550-1700 (during the first stage of flood control in Japan), and the area under cultivation increased from 10,000 to 29,500 km2 because paddy fields increased in size with the changes made to large river channels.
 The rapidly increasing population meant that in 1865 the Japanese Government adopted the policy of increasing the food supply by developing paddy fields alongside rivers; consequently, many farming people came to live in dangerous flood-prone areas.